ghargrove/hangman/README.md

 # Hangman

 This application is a hangman game designed to demonstrate my React skills!
+The words were scraped from wikipedia so there may be some names and other oddities.

 ## 💎 Features